Girl Guides of Canada: Program

 Girl Guides of Canada is the largest organization for women and girls in Canada.
 The membership is organized into different branches according to age.
 These are: Sparks (ages 5 and 6), Embers (formerly known as Brownies prior to 2023) (ages 7 and 8), Guides (ages 9–11), Pathfinders (ages 12–14), and Rangers (15–17+).

 The new program called Girls First was just launched in 2018 and is meant to be a catalyst for empowering girls.

 There is also a program for girls who for whatever reason are not able to physically attend meetings.
 They are known as Lones and complete the program of their branch by correspondence with a Lone Guider.

 Two of Guiding's newest initiatives are Extra Ops and Trex.
 These programs are for members who have more specific interests (i.e.: camping, hiking), Trex and Extra Ops programs are generally adopted by girls who are already a member of a branch of Guiding.

 Adult members over the provincial age of majority are welcome in the organization as Leaders or Guiders.
 There are also places for volunteers in public relations, office jobs, and other important facets of the organization.
 A program for women ages 18–30 called Link is in place for those who wish to retain or establish their ties with Guiding, but who may not be able to give their time to the extent of being a Guider.
 However, Link members sometimes are Guiders or hold other positions within the organization as well.
 Link members choose to meet when convenient to do so, and often participate in Guiding events.

 Adult members over the age of 30 have the option of joining the Trefoil Guild, which may or may not be in addition to other roles within the organization.
 Trefoil Guild groups usually meet once or twice a month, and often participate in Guiding events.
 Many Trefoil Guild members are senior citizens, some of whom have decades of Guiding experience.

 Branches

 Sparks

 The Sparks program is for five and six-year-old girls.
 Like the other branches, they follow the Girls First program, which contains 8 program areas: Guide Together, Into the Outdoors, Build Skills, Explore Identities, Experiment and Create, Be Well, Connect and Question, and Take Action.
 Sparks participate in a wide variety of activities at weekly unit meetings.
 The Sparks uniform was originally a pink t-shirt with the Sparks promise: "I promise to share and be a friend" printed on it, but this has been updated to the same navy-blue t-shirts that all members of Girl Guides of Canada wear.
 The uniform also consists of an optional white tie with pink maple leaves and an optional navy-blue badge sash.

-A Spark is a reference to a Celtic Fairy spirit, which would be encountered in natural areas such as forests.
+Sparks is the newest branch of Girl Guides, founded in 1988 and receiving the name 'Sparks' in 1989, in reference to Celtic fairy spirits associated with natural areas like forests.